 A. Floodways are established in special flood hazard areas (SFHA) to transport the waters of a one hundred-year flood out of the community as quickly as possible.
 Encroachments on the floodway generally produce a rise in base flood elevations and contribute to other hydraulic problems.
-Accordingly, the city prohibits encroachment. on designated floodways except for public works projects pursuant to subsection B of this section.encroachments, including fill, new construction, parking, substantial improvements, and other development unless certification by a registered professional civil engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge.
+Accordingly, the city prohibits encroachments, including fill, new construction, parking, substantial improvements, and other development unless certification by a registered professional civil engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge.